MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/lineage-tags-for-power-bi-semantic-models.md

 Lineage tags must be unique within their scope; for instance, two tables in the same semantic model can't have the same lineage tag.
 Power BI Desktop typically assigns a GUID for each semantic model object requiring lineage, but such assignment is not mandatory and lineage tags can be changed to any other string format.

+> [!IMPORTANT]
+> If semantic model objects don't have a lineage tag, Power BI defaults to using the object name.
+This can lead to the loss of customizations if the object is renamed.

 ## Tracking user customizations to semantic models

 Semantic models can include objects and properties derived from other models or data sources.
 For example, when creating a [composite model on Power BI semantic models](/power-bi/transform-model/desktop-composite-models#composite-models-on-power-bi-semantic-models-and-analysis-services), the table and column names, data types, format strings, and other properties originate from the source model.